 Requiring an operator to have a method to opt-out promotes the concept of consumer choice.
 This means consumers should take action to opt-out if they don’t want their information sold.
 A consumer’s failure to opt-out gives the operator an implied consent to sell the consumer’s data.

-To protect consumers, the Nevada Privacy Law promotes the concepts of keeping a person’s information accurate and limiting its use on the Internet.
+its use on the Internet.
 Often, the information on data broker websites have many inaccuracies.
 To remove the information on data broker websites, a consumer needs to make time-consuming efforts to opt-out.